The Workout Batman Deserves (and the one he needs right now)

 As you can imagine, I pretty much tore the program apart.
 Both Batman and good programming are too near and dear to my heart not to.
 The entire program s ridiculous: on his “off” days he’s running 20 miles at an elite level.

 Certainly, I don’t think it’s possible for a mortal man—even one who has all the money and steroids in the world—to follow that program.
-Secondly, the entire thing is basically moot, because this type of training just doesn’t leave him any time for actual crime fighting.
+Secondly, the entire thing is moot, because this type of training just doesn’t leave him any time for actual crime-fighting.

 And if you saw that movie, you should be very well aware that there’s no way Bruce Wayne could follow this program.

-You can read the review on MF, but here are the bullet points:
+You can read the review on Men’s Fitness, but here are the bullet points:

 The main thrust is that he’s just too good at too many things.
 It’s too many elite levels of skill.
-If you happen to fall into the highest one percent of one percent of the population, you can be good at just about everything and great at a few things.
-But you can’t be world class at everything.
+If you happen to fall into the highest .01% t of the population, you can be good at just about everything and great at a few things.
+But you can’t be world-class at everything.
 It’s not possible.